Make your first attempt at the bar exam your last with Quimbee

 - Print out a copy of the NCBE’s MBE Subject Matter Outline.
 This outline lists every possible subject that might be tested on the MBE.
 Use it throughout your bar-prep course—when you feel comfortable with an area of law, check it off on the outline.
 Quimbee Outlines are keyed directly to the NCBE’s Subject Matter Outline, which makes Quimbee Outlines an outstanding tool for filling in any holes in your knowledge.

-Quimbee Bar Review+ is a comprehensive program that will help you master the MBE.
+Quimbee Bar Review is a comprehensive program that will help you master the MBE.
 Quimbee Bar Review+ provides real MBE practice questions licensed from the NCBE, complete with answer explanations.
-Quimbee Bar Review+ also includes beautifully designed video lessons; comprehensive outlines and succinct Quicklines; and on-demand access to MBE study materials on your laptop or on the go.
+Quimbee’s course also includes beautifully designed video lessons; comprehensive outlines and succinct Quicklines; unlimited, 24/7 access to all MBE study materials on PC or Mac; and more.

 MBE Scores